G-7 (Group of Seven)

 revisionist ideology (as well as toward the Soviet Union for economic support and military

-protection), Che was much more ambivalent and on some questions took a position closer to
+protection), Che was more ambivalent and on a few questions took a position closer to

 that of Maoism.
-Che always firmly upheld the need for revolutionary armed struggle, and
+Che always firmly upheld the need for revolutionary armed struggle, though

 Perhaps partly because of the intensifying